 And if I were to sum it up, experiences cannot be planned.
 That’s why everyone is talking about immersive travel nowadays.
 To immerse is to know that the quality, the people, the genuineness, and the choice are there – all you have to do is get on a plane.

-- Step 1 – Decide what you’re looking for in a holiday.
+- Step 1 – Decide about what you’re looking for in a holiday.
 Is it relaxation?
 Getting away from it all?
 Quality time with your family?
 Seeking inspiration?
 Clearing your mind?
 Trying something daring or new?
 Learning?
 Narrow it down to two things.

 - Step 2 – Island or mainland.
 Are you a hiker, a climber, a driver?
 Do you prefer to detach?
 Stay in a single spot or explore?
 If the beach is a basic requirement, just know that there are dozens of pristine beaches – sandy or pebbly – on the mainland as well.

 - Step 3 – Time of year.
 Summer is great but Greece does winters too.
 Not to mention spring and the one-of-a-kind Easter in Greece, or autumn with fewer crowds and lower prices.
 Read about some great places to visit off-season (and all year round) here.

 - Step 4 – Duration: Ideally, seven days would be great.
 Of course, seven days are not enough to see the country in all its glory, but you can get a taste and know what to look for when you come back.
 For European travelers, a three- or four-day break is perfect to discover Athens and islands nearby.